 But the Bullhorn god’s most dreaded announcement was:

 “Go get me some iron.”

 Crow Creek had, over the eons, cut a small riparian valley across the middle of what would become FE Warren AFB.
 A set of railroad tracks ran along a bluff on the north side of that little valley.
 If we totally screwed up an exercise, we had to get SMSgt Ferguson some iron by running up the ridge, touching our rifle barrels to the tracks, and running back.

 One time, we were a little lackadaisical about putting on our gear.
-Might’ve been a Monday morning.
+Might’ve been a Monday.
 As I may have mentioned, SMSgt Ferguson didn’t like wasting a minute of our precious training time, so we spent the next hour or so practicing:

 - Putting on our gear.